-As discussed in Section 5.13, Utilities, the BEP Alternative has been located to avoid conflicts with existing major utilities to the extent feasible.
+As discussed in Section 5.13, Utilities, of Chapter 5, Environmental Consequences the BEP Alternative has been located to avoid conflicts with existing major utilities to the extent feasible.
 Nonetheless, some major utilities would need to be relocated or reinforced and suspended to enable construction of the BEP Alternative alignment, stations, and ancillary facilities.
 These buried utilities, with the possible exception of sewers, are generally found within several feet of the street surface (e.g., telephone, traffic, electric).